Directories, Databases, and Search Engine for Research Institutes and Their Products

 academic institute with a major think-tank capacity, it

 has a wide network of partners."
-Note especially the very
+Posts Strategic Trends,

-annual analysis of major developments in world affairs,
+"a concise annual analysis of major developments in world

 Strategic and International Studies-- Leading U.S.